TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 19/John 19.3.md

 ---

-and they came unto him, and said, Hail, King of the Jews! and they struck him with their hands.
+They kept saying, "Hail, King of the Jews!" and they kept slapping him.